Simple finite subgroups of the Cremona group of rank 3: Introduction

-However we should mention that in contrast with \cite{Dolgachev-Iskovskikh} for groups $\A_5$, $\A_6$ and $\PSL_2(7)$ we do not describe their \textit{actions}.
-We hope that by using our technique it is possible to describe birational models of actions all the groups in the above theorems but definitely this makes the paper much longer.
+However we should mention that in contrast with \cite{Dolgachev-Iskovskikh} we do not describe \textit{actions} of groups $\A_5$, $\A_6$ and $\PSL_2(7)$.
 We also do not answer to the question about conjugacy groups (iii)-(iv), (vi)-(vii), and (i)-(ii). \footnote{It was recently proved that $X^{\mathrm k}_3$ and $X_{14}^{\mathrm a}$ are not birationally $G$-isomorphic (see [Cheltsov I. and Shramov C. arXiv:0909.0918]).
 I.~Cheltsov also pointed out to me that non-conjugacy of the actions of $\PSp_4(3)$ on the Burkhardt quartic $X_4^{\mathrm b}$ and $\PP^3$ follows from results of M. Mella and C.~Shramov (see [Mella M. Math.
 Ann.
 (2004) \textbf{330}, 107--126], [Shramov C. arXiv:0803.4348]).}

 \begin{remark} The cooresponding varieties in (ii)-(v) of the above theorem are rational.
 Hence these actions define embeddings of $G$ into $\Cr_3(\CC)$.
 Varieties $X^{\mathrm k}_3$ and $X_{14}'$ are birationally equivalent and non-rational (see Remark \ref{remark-cubic} and \cite{Clemens-Griffiths}).
 It is known that a general intersection of a quadric and a cubic is non-rational.
 As far as I know the non-rationality of any smooth threefold in this family is still not proved. \end{remark}